daniakabani/weather-app/README.md

 - Responsive design that works on desktop and mobile devices
 - Dark mode support based on system preferences
 - Recent searches history
+- User profile management with editable information
+- Country code selection for phone numbers
+- Automatic display of weather for London, Paris, and current location on startup
+- Smart UI that hides the "Use My Location" button when local weather is already displayed

 ## Technologies Used